 - active haemorrhage appears as a high-density (80-95HU) material due to the extravasation of contrast media that increases in size on delayed imaging 2-3

-- pseudoaneurysms and AV fistulas have a similar appearance to active haemorrhage on initial scanning but do not increase in size on delayed phases 3
+- pseudoaneurysms and AV fistulas have a similar appearance to active haemorrhage on initial scanning but do not increase in size on delayed phases 3 and follow the blood pool

 - splenic clefts may be mistaken for a laceration 9